 NCFE Level 3 Award in Counselling Skills and Theory (Exeter College)

 Masters in Social Anthropology (Edinburgh University)

-I have worked as a counsellor for the Margaret Jackson Centre in Exeter since 2015.
+I worked as a counsellor for the Margaret Jackson Centre in Exeter between 2015 and 2018.

 Areas of counselling I deal with